Lina Romay (singer)

-Maria Elena "Lina" Romay (January 16, 1919 – December 17, 2010) was an American actress and singer.
+Lina Romay (born Maria Elena Romay; January 16, 1919 – December 17, 2010) was an American actress and singer.

 Biography

-She was born in 1919 in Brooklyn, New York, the daughter of Porfirio Romay, then-attache to the Mexican Consulate in Los Angeles.
+She was born in 1919 in Brooklyn, New York, the daughter of Porfirio Romay, then-attaché to the Mexican Consulate in Los Angeles.

+In 1943, Romay sang with Horace Heidt's orchestra, billed as Josette, a Frenchwoman.

-Romay performed for a time with Xavier Cugat before eventually retiring.
+In 1941, Romay performed with Xavier Cugat.
 She was featured on Cugat Rumba Revue on NBC radio in the early 1940s.

-In her films, Romay often appeared with Cugat and his orchestra.
+In films, Romay often appeared with Cugat and his orchestra.

-Prior to singing with Cugat, she had sung with Horace Heidt's orchestra, billed as Josette, a Frenchwoman.

-She was married to John Lawrence Adams, and later was the third wife of Jay Gould III, whom she married on 30 June 1953.
+She was married to John Lawrence Adams, a descendant of John Quincy Adams, who later married Lex Barker's ex-wife Constance Rhodes Thurlow.
+She later was the third wife of Jay Gould III, whom she married on 30 June 1953, who died in 1987.
+She was married to writer Robert O'Brien (1992-2005, his death).

-Romay died at age 91 on December 17, 2010, of natural causes at a hospital in Pasadena, California.
+Romay died at age 91 on December 17, 2010, of natural causes at a hospital in Pasadena, California, and was buried as Elena Gould O'Brien.